EPFL-LCSB/skimpy/README.rst

 ==========================================
 |Build Status| |Codecov| |Codacy branch grade| |license|

-This package implements a toolbox to build and analyse Kinetic Models.
-The toolbox uses symbolic expressions to build the ODEs that represent the kinetic model.
-Within the package the following methods are implemented:
+SKiMpy is a python package bridging implementing an efficient kinetic model-ing toolbox to build and analyze large-scale kinetic models for various biological domains such as signaling, gene expression, and metabolism.
+Furthermore, we demonstrate how this toolbox is used to parameterize kinetic models around a steady-state reference efficiently.
+Finally, we show how SKiMpy can implement multispecies bioreactor simulations to assess biotechnological processes.

     - Non-linear ordinary equations for large scale kinetic models
     - Steady state consistent parameter sampling(see ORACLE)